therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 Code defensively.
 Assume the worst and try to code around it:
 - Do not blindly assume that your code behaves as expected.
 Write validation or tests to confirm the behavior.
 Don't be afraid of checking assumptions repeatedly.
 - Do not assume that third party code behaves as expected.
 - Make services as independent as reasonably possible to minimize change risk.
-For instance, avoid having two services share a database table.
+For instance, instead of having two services share a database table, give one service responsibility for maintaining that table and expose an API through which other services can use the table.
 - Gradually roll out changes that touch multiple services, rather than all at once.
 - Have a comprehensive test suite, including validating the system's behavior when errors occur or assumptions are faulty.
 - Do not use concurrency when synchronous code will do the job.